FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 Under the menu bar of "Robot Settings" in "Initial Settings", click "Speed Scaling Settings" to enter the speed scaling setting interface.

 This function is to set the running speed of the robot under manual/automatic mode.
 If the current running mode is automatic, the set speed is the automatic running speed of the robot.
 If the current running mode is manual, the set speed is the manual running speed of the robot.
 The setting value is the percentage of the standard speed of the robot.
-If it is set to 100, it means 100% of the standard speed (for standard speed, please refer to  \ `Table 1.4-1 Basic parameters of the robot <installation.html#id22>`__\ ).
+If it is set to 100, it means 100% of the standard speed (for standard speed, please refer to  \ `Table 1.1-1 Robot Basic Parameters <introduction.html#basic-parameters>`__\ ).

 .. image:: teaching_pendant_software/049.png
    :width: 3in
    :align: center

-.. centered:: Figure 3.4-23 Velocity scaling settings
+.. centered:: Figure 4.4-23 Velocity scaling settings

 After the speed is set successfully, the corresponding speed status bar will change to the set value, and the range of speed value setting is 0~100.